SamMed05/c-cpp-notes/docs/cpp/cout-and-cin.md

 ### Endl

 If we want to print two or more outputs to the console into separate lines, we need the `endl` command.
-As in the case of the world "cout", the world itself stands for “end line”.
+As in the case of the word "cout", the word itself stands for “end line”.

 ```cpp {3}
 cout << "new line" << endl;